 When you know the topics tested, practicing becomes easier.
 Sample prompts on these topics can be accessed on “ETS AWA pool of GRE sample Essays of issue and argument topics”.

-The GRE Issue essay and the GRE argument essay each come with a question task that tells candidates how to address each task.
-The differences in the question tasks or directions are what make the essays quite different in approach too.
-Here is an example of an issue question task and an argument question task:
+The GRE Issue essay come with a question task that tells candidates how to address task.
+Here is an example of an issue question task:

 Directions for Issue Task–“Write a response in which you discuss the extent to which you agree or disagree with the claim.
 In developing and supporting your position, be sure to address the most compelling reasons and/or examples that could be used to challenge your position.”

-Utilizing the allotted time for each of the tasks in the GRE analytical writing section is crucial to writing convincing essays.
-Each of the two tasks is allotted 30 minutes.
-Students need to remember that if the first task is completed within 30 minutes, the extra time will not be carried forward to the next task.
-Hence, students need to deploy the 30 minutes for each task as wisely as possible.
+Utilizing the allotted time for the tasks in the GRE analytical writing section is crucial to writing convincing essays.
 Here are a few steps that would help manage time better:

 Step: 1 – Brainstorm your ideas (3-5 mins)